 3.5 Abraham, Isaac, & Jacob

 The patriarchs of the Jews started with Abraham, who was granted "righteousness" by God because he wholeheartedly believed in God.
 God made promises to Abraham, some of which will become fulfilled in the future as the Apostle Paul described in the New Testament.
 Abraham had two first-borns - Ismail from the maid Hagar, and Isaac from his wife Sarah.
 Isaac's descendants became the Jews.
 Jacob, Isaac's son, was also called "Israel".
 Jacob was the father of 12 sons who became the 12 tribes of Israel, which were the first ancestors of the Jewish nation.

 God assigned the priestly role and the keeping of the temple, to the tribe of Levi (one of the 12).
 Moses was a descendant of Levi, and was given the role of leading the Jewish people out of Egyptian bondage and into the promised land.

 God prepared people for the coming of the Messiah, Jesus Christ, by starting with the old covenant redemption plan through the sacrifice of animals and other offerings.

-These were the Jewish kings that ruled Israel starting with King Saul, then David, then Solomon, and ending with King Harod about 1,500 years later, who ordered the killing of all babies under the age of 2, trying to kill Jesus after he heard of His birth.
+These were the Jewish kings that ruled Israel starting with King Saul, then David, then Solomon, etc. and ending about 1,500 years later with King Harrod, who ordered the killing of all babies under the age of 2, trying to kill Jesus after he heard of His birth!